When it comes to meal preparation, I have two issues that must always be addressed.

 to last a month.

-Inside I not only found all of many favorite recipes downsized
+Inside I not only found many favorite recipes downsized

 for two, but there were also a lot of new ones to try.
 I love the idea of making brownies and cakes that are just big enough for two.
 Perfect for my